Thermal Comfort - Blown Air Heating Systems for Motor Vehicles

 Heater Operation

-When the night heater is switched on a ticking noise may be heard as the fuel metering pump operates to transfer fuel from the supply tank and prime pressurised fuel to the heater.
+Electrical pulses are applied to the fuel pump.
+A ticking noise may be heard as the fuel metering pump operates to transfer fuel from the supply tank via filter and pipework to prime the pressurised fuel to the heater fuel inlet.

 The pressurised fuel is injected through an atomising screen creating a fuel mist.

-A red hot glow pin initially ignites the fuel mist causing combustion and heat within a combustion chamber heat exchanger unit.
+The glow pin is energised and heats to red hot which initially ignites the fuel mist causing combustion and heat within the heater combustion chamber heat exchanger unit.

 A speed controlled blower fan module sucks air into the night heater inlet then blows air across the exterior fins of the heat exchanger causing output of warm blown air which may be directed through ducting and vents.
 You may hear the speed of the fan turbine increase gradually during start up to full speed then gradually decrease as the heater shuts down.